ArshRai17/cool-anemone/content/music.md

 ## Quoting

-> It's only when I am playing my guitar or singing, I can let go of everything else and just be in that moment.
+> It's only when I am playing an instrument or singing, I can let go of everything else and just be in that moment.
 >
 > <cite>Arsh Rai</cite>